New City Fellows

 FAQs

-• Applicants should be in their mid-20s to 40s who are members of or actively involved in their church.
+• Applicants should be in their mid-20s to mid-40s who are members of or actively involved in their church.
 We welcome applications from members of any church in Raleigh or the Triangle that holds to the historic Christian beliefs outlined in the Nicene Creed.

 • Each class typically includes 12-15 men and 12-15 women from a broad range of backgrounds, including full-time parents, students, those in career transitions, and working professionals in various industries (law, finance, technology, nonprofit leadership, vocational ministry, education, government, medicine, real estate, and the arts).